Kenjin32icon/Data-analysis--free-codecamp/Classes/6. Jupyter Notebooks Importing and Exporting Data/notes.md

 The main python library for visusalization is matplotlib to visualize data through images and animations.
-Mostly images.
-We will impor
+Mostly images(.png).
+Better when exporting topdf or html as static images
+We will import data from crypto watch which on August 14 2025 was not avilable which is why we will use a different data source.
+We will use the yfinance library to get the data from Yahoo Finance.
+We will use the data from the past 5 years.
+    Option 2 the data from polygon s3 flatfiles for data You can use a library called bokehJS to create interactive plots.
+It is a powerful library that can be used to create a wide range of plots, including line plots, scatter plots, bar plots, and more.